U8NWXD/oppia-wiki/Custom-ESLint-checks.md

 ### Hello world

-To get a better idea for how lint checks work, write a simple ESLint rule that forbids the string `Hello, world!`.
-Maybe you don't want people accidentally opening PRs that include code that prints `Hello, world!` from when they were learning JavaScript.
+To get a better idea for how lint checks work, let's try writing a simple ESLint rule that forbids the string `Hello, world!`.
+(Maybe you don't want people accidentally opening PRs that include code that prints `Hello, world!` from when they were learning JavaScript.)
 First consider what kinds of code should violate the rule.
 Here are some examples:

 ```js
 const s = "Hello, world!";